google/llvm-premerge-checks/docs/monitoring_main_branch.md

 ## Background

-TODO explain background:
-  * Phab only has diffs, we need to apply these on a git base revision.
-  * Many of the base revisions are broken.
-  * pre-merge fails due to unrelated issues.
-  * goal: reduce % of broken revisions by getting them fixed faster
+The stability of the pre-merge testing largely depends on the stability of the LLVM main branch: Whenever something is broken on the main branch, also pre-merge testing will fail: The patches from Phabricator are applied to some revision on the main branch before they can be built.
+So the fewer revisions of the main branch being broken, the more stable pre-merge testing will be.

 ## High-level Design

 We propose to run a Buildbot worker on the main branch with the same Docker image we're using for pre-merge testing.
 That worker shall check all commits to main for build and test failures with regards to the configuration we're using for pre-merge testing.
 Whenever these builds fails, Buildbot notifies the commiters and gives them the opportunity to fix or revert their patch.

 This is much faster than a having a human investigate the issue and notify the committers.
 By having faster feedback the main branch is broken for fewer revisions and this the probability of a false-positive pre-merge test is lower.

 ## Machine setup